Boost climate action by promoting:

 The Senate has passed the Greens bill to create a federal anti-corruption commission, but the Coalition will block the bill.
 Senate passes the Greens bill to create federal ICAC (The Guardian: 9 Sep 2019)

-Warn of the dangers in a balanced way (click to see or hide)
+It seems natural to warn of the dangers (click to see or hide)

 At climate marches, most of the banners are about: